fhuang26/dsalgo_Proj_2a/explanation_v2.md

-Seven required items are fixed as follows.
+8 required items are fixed as follows.

 ### (1) problem_1.py LRU Cache
 issue: our_cache.get(), a blank value, was not covered in test cases.